The First Armistice Day

 Grandfather returned to Kansas after the war but couldn’t make a go of it and in 1927 joined the growing stream of unemployed men drifting west to find work as an itinerant laborer.
 After seven years of wandering, he returned to his in-laws’ farm, which he managed until 1960.

 My own father was 6 years old when he met his father for the first time.
-By the age of 9, my dad had learned how to work in the fields, in the garden and at school; how to ride and shoot; how to trap and skin rabbits and how to roll his own cornhusk cigarettes.
+By that age, my dad had learned how to work in the fields, in the garden and at school; how to ride and shoot; how to trap and skin rabbits and how to roll his own cornhusk cigarettes.
 But my dad didn’t know anything about his dad’s wartime service until they were on a train together one day when a black Pullman porter stopped Grandfather to say, “Hello, Lieutenant Olinger.”
 Grandmother had burned the Army trunk containing his uniforms, souvenirs and letters.

 Then there was the story of the black traveler Grandfather had let stay in the house overnight.
 Grandfather was never able to get work in town after that.
 That was the real reason he had to leave his family to earn money and why, on his return, he remained a tenant farmer for most of the rest of his life.
 Or so the story goes.